open/close all folders

 - The Mentally Disturbed: Pretty well sums him up.

 - The Napoleon: Much smaller than Stimpy, and is Ax-Crazy.
+Although how much taller he is than Stimpy varies depending on the scene, he is much more aggressive either way.

 - No Celebrities Were Harmed: Ren is one of a long line of cartoon characters who have a voice based on Peter Lorre.